 Product

-The 2026 Product Playbook for AI Teammates: From Chatbots to Accountable, Auditable Workflows
+The 2026 Product Playbook for AI Teammates: Budgets, Audit Trails, and Work You Can Defend

-The 2026 Product Playbook for AI Teammates: From Chatbots to Accountable, Auditable Workflows
+The 2026 Product Playbook for AI Teammates: Budgets, Audit Trails, and Work You Can Defend

-product team reviewing an AI workflow and metrics on a whiteboard
+product team mapping an AI workflow, failure modes, and success metrics

 Table 1: Practical benchmarks for shipping AI teammates in 2026 (product + economics)